- Client Portal Sign In

 We value the privacy of your personal information.

-This McLarens Ireland Data Protection Statement outlines how we collect, hold, use and disclose your personal information.
+This McLarens European Data Protection Statement outlines how we collect, hold, use and disclose your personal information in Europe and in particular our two companies, McLarens France S.A.S. and McLarens GmBh.
 By visiting our website, using any of our services, or providing us with your personal information, you agree to your personal information being collected, held, used and disclosed as set out in this Data Protection Statement.
 As a data processor we also rely on the consent you gave our clients when they collected your personal data.

-If we act as a data controller jointly with our client then we may rely on legitimate purposes for processing personal data as the basis for that processing.
+If we act as a data controller jointly with our client then we may rely on If we act as a data controller jointly with our clients, then we may rely on legitimate purposes for processing personal data as the basis for that processing.